thesmartenergy/seas/src/site/markdown/index.md

 # SEAS ontologies

 This site exposes the SEAS ontologies.
+For now, these are:

 - The timeseries vocabulary -  http://w3id.org/seas/ontology/timeseries#
 - The technicalsystem vocabulary -  http://w3id.org/seas/ontology/technicalsystem#